ripsawridge/tech-site/site/contents/articles/blink-mysterium/index.md

         ;; code: KEYED_LOAD_IC

 Yuck, this is the for loop with `elem = elems[i]`.
 So sad that we are generic!
 I really want to know why.
-I ran chrome with the debugger, first adjusting `gn args out\Debug` to include the key `v8_optimized_debug = false` so I could inspect variables.
+I ran chrome with the debugger, first adjusting `gn args out/Debug` to include the key `v8_optimized_debug = false` so I could inspect variables.
 I found the place in the IC system where we update the IC state, using printf-style debugging to stop at the right place: